Luigi Ferdinando Casamorata: Conservatory of Florence and the fame of the 1860s and 70s

+Casamorata joined the music faculty of the Accademia di Belle Arti di Firenze on 2 September 1841 in the post of maestro di cappella.
+The music school of that academy became the Florence Conservatory (then known as the Istituto Musicale) on 6 August 1849 by a decree from Leopold II, Grand Duke of Tuscany who split the music and art portions of the school into distinct branches of the same institution and appointed Giovanni Pacini the conservatory's first director.
+In 1859 Casamorata joined with Abramo Basevi and Girolamo Alessandro Biaggi to organize a plan to separate the school into its own separate institution.
+By royal decree of Victor Emmanuel II the school was entirely separated from the academy and became its own independent institution on 15 March 1860 with Pacini still as director.
+When the school's new charter was finalized in 1862 Casamorata was appointed director of the conservatory.
+He remained in that post until his death in 1881.

-His activities and dedication brought him fame and national respect, and in 1859 he was requested to organize Florence music school together with Abramo Basevi and Girolamo Alessandro Biaggi.
-In 1862, he helped found what is now the Conservatory of Florence, and became the first director of the school, which was a title he held until his death.
-Thanks to this role, he became a sort of international authority on the history of Italian music: he celebrated for the entire decade of the 1870s concerts that were organized and held in Florence, which attracted artists such as Franz Liszt; talented composers dedicated pieces of music to him (Ferruccio Busoni dedicated hi Op.
+Casamorata became an international authority on the history of Italian music: he celebrated for the entire decade of the 1870s concerts that were organized and held in Florence, which attracted artists such as Franz Liszt; talented composers dedicated pieces of music to him (Ferruccio Busoni dedicated hi Op.
 21 to him in 1880); publishers called him to revise scores (for example, Giovanni Gualberto Guidi employed him for the publication of the Stabat Mater by Pergolesi in 1877); and his experience was highly sought for the study of Italian operas (in 1874 the Conservatory of Paris turned to him in order to attribute an alleged Cimarosa's opera).
 He also wrote for the European Encyclopedia (starting in 1877 he collaborated with Arthur Pougin in order to update the Biographie universelle of François-Joseph Fétis.
 He handled the biographies of Tuscan artists.